-YAML Gotchas Guide: Norway Problem, Octal Literals, and Boolean Traps
+YAML Gotchas: Norway Problem and Boolean Traps

 Avoid notorious YAML pitfalls: the Norway problem (NO parsed as false), octal number literals, multi-document files, and duplicate key behavior.